schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unread Organisation

-A police dispatcher smokes a innovation at a bruising tunnel.
+A police dispatcher smokes an innovation at a bruising tunnel.

 ## Misery